 If you are looking for gay massage in Blackfriars, you’ll have to travel a little bit as none of our masseurs currently reside there.
-Luckily, its excellent transport links means that you won’t have to go far.
-Jordan is based in Leicester square, only four stops away on the underground (change at Embankment).
-Anthony is at Sloane Square, which is five stops away with no changes.
-Finally, you could visit William at Baker Street (change to Jubilee line at Westminster).
-If you would rather your masseur visited you at your home or hotel, you can book an outcall for an additional charge of £30 (for taxi and travel time).
+Luckily, its excellent transport links means that the journey will not be too tiresome.
+Jeremy is easily accessible in Soho (Tottenham Court Road station), Theo is in Oval and Anthony is in Sloane Square.
+If you would rather your masseur visited you at your home or hotel, you can book an outcall for an additional charge of £50 (all of this goes to the masseur to cover his cab fare and travel time).
 Whether you know what you’d like, or just want to discuss your options, give us a call on +44 7492 898079.

 Things to do near Blackfriars

 Visit a gin distillery

 It’s called the City of London Distillery and it’s both a functioning distillery and a bar.
 The bar can be a bit lacking in atmosphere, depending on the time of your visit, but the distillery tour makes for an enjoyable time out.
 Book a gin tour or a masterclass (you will make your own custom-flavoured gin if you choose the latter) and see professional distillers at work.
 Also, don’t make any complicated plans for after your visit, the gin tasting is substantial enough to leave you feeling a bit woozy.
 The masterclass is pricier at £125 but you will have a full-sized bottle of your handmade gin to take home.
 It will be decorated with your own label and a red wax seal.
 The tour and tasting offer is inexpensive at just £25.